HeydenLabASU/CHM501-AI-Protein-Structure-Prediction/Exercise-1.md

 If you really just want an answer for a protein structure *right away*, the easiest thing to do is to run AlphaFold or another protein structure prediction tool within a webserver.
 In this scenario, you will upload one or multiple protein sequences of interest to a website, which will use computing resources provided by someone else to predict the protein structure.
-A popular webserver for protein prediction is [ColabFold](https://github.com/sokrypton/ColabFold), which I personally has the slickest interface to do AlphaFold-like things, since it implements everything as a python notebook and is quite interactive.
+A popular webserver for protein prediction is [ColabFold](https://github.com/sokrypton/ColabFold), which provides an easy-to-use interface to do AlphaFold-like things, since it implements everything as a Jupyter notebook and is quite interactive.
-ColabFold's claim to fame is that it has a cheaper way of doing the initial sequence alignments and homology searches, which are described in the [companion paper to the webserver](https://doi.org/10.1038%2Fs41592-022-01488-1).
+ColabFold's claim to fame is that it has a cheaper way of doing the initial multiple sequence alignments (MSA) and homology searches, which are described in the [companion paper to the webserver](https://doi.org/10.1038%2Fs41592-022-01488-1).

 There are other webservers too.
 Protein structure prediction is a rapidly evolving field where multiple groups have their own ideas as to how they should take the ideas that AlphaFold pioneered and make them work better, or take less compute time.
-Some really big names are out there, including tech giants like Meta making their own tools to [predict protein structure](https://esmatlas.com/), which was published in [_Science_ in 2023](https://doi.org/10.1126/science.ade2574).
+The competitors include tech giants like Meta who developed a neural network called ESMFold to [predict protein structures](https://esmatlas.com/), which was published in [_Science_ in 2023](https://doi.org/10.1126/science.ade2574).
 Other, more classical approaches, such as I-TASSER, were the best options before machine learning and AI methods for protein structure prediction became widespread.
-These [webservers still exist](https://zhanggroup.org/I-TASSER/), and provide a window into the pre-AlphaFold universe of protein structure prediction.
+The corresponding [webserver still exists](https://zhanggroup.org/I-TASSER/) and provides a window into the pre-AlphaFold universe of protein structure prediction.

-Just so we get a sense of how these webservers work, lets try a few.
+Just so we get a sense of how these webservers work, we will try some of them here.
 Here is a short peptide sequence that contains some protein secondary structure, a helix and a few beta sheets.
 ```
 PIAQIHILEGRSDEQKETLIREVSEAISRSLDAPLTSVRVIITEMAKGHFGIGGELASK
 ```
-Lets copy that amino acid sequence and use that as an input for the following webservers:
+Lets copy that amino acid sequence and use it as an input for the following webservers:

 - [ESMFold](https://esmatlas.com/resources?action=fold) by Meta
 - [ColabFold](https://colab.research.google.com/github/sokrypton/ColabFold/blob/main/AlphaFold2.ipynb), which had an MSU postdoc working on the paper and implementation